How To Choose Website Name Without Regret

 Website Name and Relevancy

 For SEO purposes, it's good if your website name and domain name reflect the content and the nature of your business.
 It does help improve rank on search engines.
-For example if your site is about repairing electric toothbrushes, you name the site title "Best Electric Toothbrush Repair" and domain name www.bestelectrictoothbrushrepair.com.
+For example, if your site is about repairing electric toothbrushes, you name the site title "Best Electric Toothbrush Repair" and the domain name www.bestelectrictoothbrushrepair.com.
 It makes more sense to your customers, too.

 There are two downsides.

-One is its length (www.bestelectrictoothbrushrepair.com as example above).
+One is its length (www.bestelectrictoothbrushrepair.com as the example above).
 The name might make sense to your customers but it's too long and not exactly easiest to remember.

 The other one is, frankly, it's boring.
-OK the name says it all.
+OK, the name says it all.
 Every visitor will know what your website is all about.
 But there's no personality or whatsoever in it.

-One way to make it a little more exciting, you can name the website, say, "Fat Papa's Toothbrush Repair" (just made it up - don't read too much into it!) and shorten the domain name such as www.fatpapasrepair.com or www.toothbrushrepair.com.
+One way to make it a little more exciting, you name the website, say, "Fat Papa's Toothbrush Repair" (just made it up - don't read too much into it!) and shorten the domain name such as www.fatpapasrepair.com or www.toothbrushrepair.com.

 Pro's: